 - Sign up for action alerts from COSSA and the NHA, and join their annual advocacy days.
 APSA members receive discounts on registration.
 Contact [email protected] for more information.

-- Learn other ways to advocate for political science on our Member Action page.
+- Learn other ways to advocate for political science and respond to current action alerts on our Member Action page.

 FY18 Presidential Budget Includes Severe Cuts to Programs that Support Political Science Research and Education.